How to create a subscription business plan (+ free PDF template)

-So now that that’s out of the way, let’s talk about how you can start a subscription box business.
+Let's jump right in and talk about how you can get started.
 (Or you can skip right to the subscription box business plan template below).

 How to start a subscription box business

-Take some time to bounce ideas off your friends and family, and think about what unique proposition you can come up with.
+Take some time to bounce ideas off your friends and family, and think about what new and interesting business idea you can come up with.

 In this part of the process, your job is to dig deep and find out as much as you possibly can about your customer.